 It may be the case that further treatment is recommended.
 A report from another medical professional such as a care expert or a psychologist may be recommended to assess your condition and needs.
 Alternatively, a period of waiting to gauge the full recovery of the injury may also be suggested.

 We then collate the documents and evidence for the schedule of special damages.
 This document outlines all of the losses that the client has incurred as a result of the accident or incident.
 This would include loss of earnings, medication expenses and travel expenses to medical appointments.
 This list is not exhaustive and could include any financial losses that the client has incurred.

 The schedule of special damages and medical evidence is then sent to the Defendant and these documents are used to reach a fair settlement for the client.
 Sometimes cases have to be issued at Court, owing to time limitations, or because the Defendant continues to deny liability, for example.
 In the vast majority of cases however (over 95%), the case settles before reaching trial.

 This article forms part of a series written for the Spinal Injuries Association (SIA) ‘Ask the experts’ blog.
 As a Gold Corporate Partner of the SIA you can rest assured that we are legal experts in spinal cord injuries.
-We have many connections in the Spinal Injury world and have a great deal of experience and success in gaining appropriate compensation for our clients who have sustained a spinal cord injury.
+We have many connections in the Spinal Injury world and our clinical negligence solicitors and personal injury solicitors have a great deal of experience and success in gaining appropriate compensation for our clients who have sustained a spinal cord injury.
 Follow our #spinalinjuryjourney on Twitter.